sourcegraph/sourcegraph-public-snapshot/docs/storage.md

 To test the environment's credentials, run `psql` (the PostgreSQL CLI client) with the `PG*` environment variables set.
 If you see a database prompt, then the environment's credentials are valid.

+If you get an error message about "peer authentication", you are probably connecting over the Unix domain socket, rather than over TCP.
+Make sure you've set `PGHOST`.
+(Postgres can do peer authentication on local sockets, which provides reliable identification but must be specially configured to authenticate you as a user with a name different from your account name.)

 # Migrations